jcolemorrison/getting-into-consul/part-3-manual-steps.md

 	- scaling up or down the `consul_client_web` or `consul_client_api` will not cause any issues.

 5. Wait for the changes to apply, and then happily check your scaled-in or scaled-out services and servers.

+For a more in-depth look at the change in files, [see the comparison](https://github.com/jcolemorrison/getting-into-consul/compare/part-2...part-3?expand=1).

 ## 3 - Dealing with Outages